BES-QSIG/blogdown_source/content/post/open-committee-positions/index.md

 **Deputy Secretary**

 We are looking for a Quantitative Ecologist to step into the deputy secretary role and provide some continuity to the SIG leadership.
-The deputy secretary role involves
+The deputy secretary role involves:

 - Supporting the secretary in the running of the SIG - helping with budgets, suggesting events etc.
 - Attending meetings at BES HQ twice a year (travel & accommodation covered)
 - Seek to expand the SIG and promote quantitative ecology within the BES